Fundamentals: Running A Macro

 // #A=11 - #A is NOT set to 11, since it comes after the comment characters

-When writing a macro, use a lot of comments and thoroughly document what your macro is meant to do and what each line or block of lines is for.
+When writing a macro, use many comments and thoroughly document what your macro is meant to do and what each line or block of lines is for.
 Using comments to document your macro will make it easier to extend the macro or debug the macro.
-Also the person that wrote the macro may no longer be associated with your organization when it is time to make changes.
-So, accurate and complete documentation will aid the new programmer understand what the macro code is attempting to accomplish.
+Also, the person who wrote the macro may no longer be associated with your organization when it is time to make changes.
+So, accurate and complete documentation will aid the new programmer in understand what the macro code is attempting to accomplish.

 Whitespace

 Whitespace characters are characters that don't display on your monitor, such as blank lines, space characters, and tabs.
-They effect the formatting of text but have no specific character themselves.
+They affect the formatting of text but do not have a specific display character of their own.

 #S = #S + 1 // this is valid